Abstract

 I <- 14

-# Number of engineers
+# Number of travelling agents

 K <- 3

-# Hours offset for each engineer
+# Hours offset for each agent

-# Capacity for each engineer
+# Capacity for each agent

 # Generate random locations (x-y coordinates) and job costs